mmostajabal/SpaceMission/readme.md

     docker-compose up --build

+# SpaceMissionSubscriber

+**SpaceMissionSubscriber** is a service worker responsible for subscribing to messages from space, processing the received data, and storing it in both an Excel file and an SQL Server database.
+This service can be configured using a `config.txt` file located in the root folder.

+## Features

+- **Message Subscription**: Subscribes to temperature readings and other sensor data from the MQTT broker.
+- **Data Processing**: Processes the received data, converting it from Fahrenheit to Celsius and calculating the temperature difference.
+- **SQL Server Integration**: Inserts the processed data into an SQL Server database for persistent storage and further analysis.
+- **Configurable**: Easily configurable using the `config.txt` file for customized operation.

+## Configuration

+To set up the **SpaceMissionSubscriber**, you need to configure the `config.txt` file located in the root directory of the project.
+The configuration file should include settings such as the MQTT broker details, file paths, and SQL Server connection string.

+## Running the Service

+To start the **SpaceMissionSubscriber**, follow these steps:

+1. Ensure Docker is installed on your machine.
+2. Navigate to the root directory of the project.
+3. Ensure the `config.txt` file is properly set up.
+4. Execute the following command:

+    docker-compose up --build

 ### SpaceMissionAPI

 **SpaceMissionAPI** is the core of the project's backend, built using the MVC framework.
 It provides endpoints for saving and retrieving temperature data.